PapiLer/Reforestation/README.md

-## What lies at the bottom of the ocean and twitches?
-A nervous wreck.
+## Did you hear about the scientist who was lab partners with a pot of boiling water?
+He had a very esteemed colleague.